psychemedia/eurydice-resources/resources/eurydice_poems.md

 And, like a tiger springing on its prey,
 Bore down that gallant vessel to her doom.
 One moment saw her proudly ride thi waves
-Exultant in her beauty aud her strength ;
+Exultant in her beauty and her strength ;
 The next, behind that curtain-cloud of storm.
 Hopelessly stricken, crushed, and settling down.
 So sank ihe Eurydice — as smart a craft
 As ever bore our meteor flag aloft.

 Home from the West Indies she had sped,
-With wide-spread wings, aud many a favouring gale,
+With wide-spread wings, and many a favouring gale,
 Till England's longed-for shores were reached at last :
 Then, up the Channel, proud of har past fame,
 The brave old frigate pressed upon her way,
 With tensioned canvas spread ; to gain her port
 She rounds the Wight, and there before her lies
 The hoped-for haven— Portsmouth — full in sight,
-With home aud kindling holding welcome out,
+With home and kindling holding welcome out,
-Almost within the sea-worn wauderor's grasp.
+Almost within the sea-worn wanderor's grasp.
 God! wnat a moment that to be struck down ;
 To change home's welcome for a watery grave ;
 To strew three hundred corses on the shore